Diffusion Models Memorize in Training -- and Generalize in Inference: Condition granularity results with Inception-v3

 \section{Condition granularity results with Inception-v3}

 To test the sensitivity of the generalization behavior to condition granularity, we retrained EDM \cite{karras2022edm} on CIFAR-10 for 100M images across varying numbers of classes.
 Classes were computed algorithmically using k-means clustering in DINOv2 feature space.
-Results with Inception-v3 features are qualitatively similar to those with DINOv2 features.
+Results with Inception-v3 features are qualitatively similar to those with DINOv2 features, although more noisy.
+Due to computational limitations, we did not conduct such experiments on ImageNet.